 Short definition

 Consumer intelligence (CI) is the discipline of converting consumer signals (conversation, behavior, transaction, opinion) into strategic readings that inform C-level decisions.
-It crosses sources, contextualizes and delivers conclusions.
-Its minimum unit of value is the decision, not the data point.
+It crosses sources, adds context and delivers a conclusion, not a chart.
+The simplest consumer intelligence definition: its minimum unit of value is the decision, not the data point.

 Extended definition

 Consumer intelligence differs from traditional market research in three ways.
-First, in the source: it works with real behavioral data (public conversation, browsing, transaction, reviews) in addition to declarative data.
-Second, in timing: it is continuous, not scheduled.
-Third, in the output: it produces integrated readings, not isolated deliverables per project.
+First, the source: it works with real behavioral data (public conversation, browsing, transaction, reviews) on top of declarative data, not instead of it.
+Second, the timing: it is continuous, not scheduled around a project.
+Third, the output: it produces an integrated reading, not a stack of isolated deliverables.
+Put together, those three shifts are what move consumer intelligence from "research input" to "decision input."

-A mature CI operation typically combines: social listening (public conversation), behavioral data (what the consumer does), panels and CRM (what they declare and what they buy), and qualitative analysis (why).
-The value is not in each source separately but in the crossover: when a conversation signal coincides with a shift in behavior, the reading changes in nature.
+A mature consumer intelligence operation typically combines four layers: social listening (public conversation), behavioral data (what the consumer does), panels and CRM (what they declare and what they buy), and qualitative analysis (why).
+The value is never in any single source on its own; it lives in the crossover.
+The moment a conversation signal lines up with a shift in behavior, the reading changes in nature, and so does the decision it supports.

-In the LATAM context the practice demands regional sensitivity.
-The variants of Spanish (Rioplatense, Mexican, Andean, Caribbean) and Brazilian Portuguese change how motivations and tensions are expressed.
-A model trained on neutral Spanish loses cultural nuance.
-And cultural nuance, in CI, is the data.
+In LATAM the practice demands regional sensitivity.
+The variants of Spanish (Rioplatense, Mexican, Andean, Caribbean) and Brazilian Portuguese change how motivations and tensions are voiced.
+A model trained on neutral Spanish flattens that nuance, and in consumer intelligence the nuance is the data.
+Read the consumer in the wrong dialect and you read the wrong consumer.

 What it is and what it is not